P/E Mean Reversion in India: 9.96% CAGR Over 19 Years, Trailing the Sensex by 1.5%

-We tested a sector-relative P/E mean reversion screen on 25 years of Indian stock data from BSE and NSE.
+We tested a sector-relative P/E mean reversion screen on 25 years of Indian stock data from the NSE.
 The signal fires when a stock trades at a 40%+ discount to its sector peers on P/E, filtered for profitability and manageable debt.
-The strategy returned 11.14% annually vs 7.64% for the S&P 500, with 3.50% excess return, 145% up-capture, and 56% down-capture over the effective backtest period.
+The strategy returned 9.96% annually, which beats the S&P 500's 7.64% but trails the Sensex's 11.4% CAGR.
+The local benchmark matters here.
+A strategy that looks like alpha vs a US index is actually slightly below-market vs the domestic one.

 Contents